pakal/rsfile/doc/locking_semantic.rst

 Shortage of Open Files (unix)
 ------------------------------

-Another caveat comes from the strange semantic of fcntl() calls, on unix-like systems: native file descriptors can't be released as long as locks still exist on the same target file, somewhere else in the process ; else all these locks run the risk of being silently released.
+Another caveat comes from the strange semantic of fcntl() calls, on unix-like systems: native file descriptors should not be released as long as locks still exist on the same target file, somewhere else in the process ; else all these locks run the risk of being silently released.

-So in RSFile on unx, file closing operations have been modified to work around that flaw: when a stream is closed, RSFile may actually **keep the native file descriptor alive**, in an internal registry.
+So in RSFile on unix, file closing operations have been modified to work around that flaw: when an rsfile stream is closed, RSFile may actually **keep the native file descriptor alive**, in an internal registry.
 As long as the process has some locks taken on the same disk file (identified by its device+inode), this file descriptor won't be released.